mimblewimble/grin-rfcs/text/0000-full-wallet-lifecycle.md

 If a data directory is not provided in a wallet API call, it will be assumed to be operating on the `default` wallet.

+There should only be a single `grin-wallet.toml` file in the wallet's data directory.
+Its configuration settings are global to all wallet instances.

 ### Data migration

 The target version of the wallet will contain a function to migrate existing wallets from the current data structure to the new,